e-dreyer/OpenEnclosure/README.md

 # OpenEnclosure

 This is my implementation for my 3D printing enclosure.
-Most configuration files use the extra `secrets.yaml` file functionality to define credentials used in this configuration.

-This enclosure runs the following software:
+The enclosure runs the following software:

 - **Klipper**: The `firmware` for the printer.
 [Klipper](https://www.klipper3d.org/) is installed on both the printer and the `Raspberry Pi`
 - **Mainsail**: The front-end for `Klipper`, which allows for a simple interface with the printer.
 You can find the official documentation [here](https://docs.mainsail.xyz/)